IKoshelev/ObjectLiteralWriter/README.md

 # ObjectLiteralWriter
-Convert arbitrary .NET objects into strings containing their construction literal in C#
+Convert arbitrary .NET objects at runtime into strings containing their construction literal in C#

 Library is available on NuGet https://www.nuget.org/packages/ObjectLiteralWriter/